arifparvez14/cli/README.md

 # Git Command #
 Most used Git commands

-- Initialize git into a repository:
+- Initialize git into a directory:
 ```
 git init
 ```